oracle/node-oracledb/doc/src/api_manual/connection.rst

           - String
           - .. _executemanysqlparam:

             The SQL or PL/SQL statement that ``executeMany()`` executes.
 The statement should contain bind variable names.
         * - ``binds``
           - Array
           - .. _executemanybinds:

             The ``binds`` parameter contains the values or variables to be bound to the executed statement.
 It must be an array of arrays (for ‘bind by position’) or an array of objects whose keys match the bind variable names in the SQL statement (for ‘bind by name’).
 Each sub-array or sub-object should contain values for the bind variables used in the SQL statement.
 At least one such record must be specified.

-            |br| If a record contains fewer values than expected, NULL values
-            will be used.
+            If a record contains fewer values than expected, NULL values will be used.
 For bind by position, empty values can be specified using syntax like ``[a,,c,d]``.

-            |br| By default, the direction of binds is ``oracledb.BIND_IN``.
+            By default, the direction of binds is ``oracledb.BIND_IN``.
 The first data record determines the number of bind variables, each bind variable’s data type, and its name (when binding by name).
 If a variable in the first record contains a null, this value is ignored and a subsequent record is used to determine that variable’s characteristics.

-            |br| If all values in all records for a particular bind variable
-            are null, the type of that bind is ``oracledb.STRING`` with a maximum size of 1.
+            If all values in all records for a particular bind variable are null, the type of that bind is ``oracledb.STRING`` with a maximum size of 1.

-            |br| The maximum sizes of strings and buffers are determined by
-            scanning all records unless a :ref:`bindDefs
-            <executemanyoptbinddefs>` property is used.
-This property
-            explicitly specifies the characteristics of each bind variable.
+            The maximum sizes of strings and buffers are determined by scanning all records unless a :ref:`bindDefs <executemanyoptbinddefs>` property is used.
+This property explicitly specifies the characteristics of each bind variable.
         * - options
           - Object
           - .. _executemanyoptions:

             The ``options`` parameter is optional.
 It can contain the properties detailed in :ref:`optionsexecutemany`.

     **executeMany(): options Parameter Properties**